-Examples for Weekly Census Classes: eg. Lecture: $3 \text{ hrs } x \ 3 \text{ units} = 9 - 3 \text{ hrs in class per week} = 6 \text{ required weekly hours of homework}$ eg. Lab: $3 \text{ hrs } x \ 1 \text{ unit} = 3 - 3 \text{ hrs in class per week} = 0 \text{ required weekly hours of homework}$ eg. Lec/Lab: $3 \text{ hrs } x \ 3 \text{ units} = 9 - 6 \text{ hrs in class per week} = 3 \text{ required weekly hours of homework}$
+- Examples for Weekly Census Classes: - eg. Lecture: $3 \text{ hrs } x \ 3 \text{ units} = 9 3 \text{ hrs in class per week} = 6 \text{ required weekly hours of homework eg. Lab:}$ $3 \text{ hrs } x \ 1 \text{ unit} = 3 - 3 \text{ hrs in class per week} = 0 \text{ required weekly hours of homework eg. Lec/Lab:}$ $3 \text{ hrs } x \ 3 \text{ units} = 9 - 6 \text{ hrs in class per week} = 3 \text{ required weekly hours of homework}$ - Examples for Short-Term or Total Hour Classes: Formula for Short-Term Course Only: Total Hours divided by 17.5 term length multiplier equals Equivalent Weekly Hours - Examples for Total Hour Classes:

-- Examples for Short-Term or Total Hour Classes: Formula for Short-Term Course Only: Total Hours divided by 17.5 term length multiplier equals Equivalent Weekly Hours - Examples for Total Hour Classes: Formula for Total Hour Course Only: Total Hours divided by 16 term length multiplier (no flex) equals Equivalent Weekly Hours eg. 48 hrs x 1 units = 48 - 16 total hours = 32 required homework hours eg. 48 hrs x 2 unit = 96 - 32 total hours = 64 required homework hours eg. 48 hrs x 8 units = 384 - 140 total hours = 244 required homework hours eg. 48 hrs x 5 units = 240 - 144 total hours = 96 required homework hours
+Formula for Total Hour Course Only: Total Hours divided by 16 term length multi-

+Formula for Total Hour Course Only: Total Hours divided by 16 term length multiplier (no flex) equals

+Equivalent Weekly Hours eg. 48 hrs x 1 units = 48 - 16 total hours = 32 required homework hours eg. 48 hrs x 2 unit = 96 - 32 total hours = 64 required homework hours eg. 48 hrs x 8 units = 384 - 140 total hours = 244 required homework hours eg. 48 hrs x 5 units = 240 - 144 total hours = 96 required homework hours

-NOTE: If the course is taught in a short term format then the homework hours weekly would need to be converted to number of homework hours per semester and then divided by the number of weeks/days that class is taught to determine the number of homework necessary to meet the requirements of the units earned.
+NOTE: If the course is taught in a short-term format then the homework hours weekly would need to be converted to number of homework hours per semester and then divided by the number of weeks/days that class is taught to determine the number of hours of homework necessary to meet the requirements of the units earned.

-Methods of Instruction link
+Methods of Instruction

 Faculty have the academic freedom to structure and teach their courses according to their expertise; therefore, this section should reflect a number of different styles and approaches, all of which must remain consistent with and appropriate to the stated course objectives, assignments, and methods of evaluation.
-For example: Lecture; facilitated group discussions; role-playing; hands-on demonstration; use of multimedia; etc. Do not indicate use of specific instructional equipment, such as white boards, overhead projectors, power point, etc. Changes to this section of an establish Course Outline of Record may only be necessary if new instructional approaches other than those already indicated are made.
+For example: Lecture; facilitated group discussions; roleplaying; hands-on demonstration; use of multimedia; etc. Do not indicate use of specific instructional equipment, such as white boards, overhead projectors, power point, etc. Changes to this section of an establish Course Outline of Record may only be necessary if new instructional approaches other than those already indicated are made.
 The methods of instruction should be linked to the existing or revised objectives.

-Methods of Evaluation link
+Methods of Evaluation